lovs4y/wt_final_project/README.md

 ### Check application runs correctly
 - Fist of all check logs of docker container (if run with docker container) or in IntelliJ console (if run with IntelliJ)
-- If everything clear go to `http://localhost:8080/swagger-ui/index.html` -
+- If everything clear go to `http://localhost:8011/swagger-ui/index.html` -
 u will see Spring Doc page with project name.
 It means project works correctly

-> note: here specified port (8011) by default, if you changed it - specify your own
+> note: here's specified port (8011) by default, if you changed it - specify your own